Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Introduction

-Finally, we consider the \textit{hamiltonization problem of Lie group actions}: given a Lie group action on a manifold $M$, whether a Poisson structure on $M$ exists with respect to which the action is Hamiltonian.
+Finally, we consider the \emph{hamiltonization problem of Lie group actions}: given a Lie group action on a manifold $M$, whether a Poisson structure on $M$ exists with respect to which the action is Hamiltonian.
 We want to comment that we have not found in the literature any formulation nor results concerning to the hamiltonization problem of Lie group actions.
-For the abelian Lie group \ec{\mathbb{T}^k}, we state some appropriate hypothesis under which there exists a bivector field $\pi$ on $M$ such that the infinitesimal generators are of the form \eqref{EcIntroHam}.
-If $\pi$ is Poisson, then the \ec{\mathbb{T}^k}--action is Hamiltonian.
-In Theorem \ref{lemma:Compat} we provide sufficient conditions to solve the hamiltonization problem for 2--dimensional torus actions.
-The one--dimensional case is the content of Proposition \ref{prop:Periodic}.
+For the abelian Lie group $\mathbb{T}^k$, we give some conditions under which there exists a bivector field $\pi$ on $M$ such that the infinitesimal generators are of the form \eqref{EcIntroHam}.
+If $\pi$ is Poisson, then the $\mathbb{T}^k$-action is Hamiltonian.
+In Theorem~\ref{teo:2Torus} we provide sufficient conditions to solve the hamiltonization problem for 2-dimensional torus actions.
+The one-dimensional case is the content of Theorem~\ref{teo:Periodic2}.